tatterdemalione/Timeline/README.md

 A Java GUI application for building an interactive history timeline.
 This application lets you build your own timeline, adding information and images that interest you!

 Planned Updates:
-- Provide functionality for multiple events in each year.
-Using an array of linked lists containing events and maybe a JTabbedPane interface?
 - Put a logo on the main screen
 - Add .jar build instructions for Mac and Windows
 - Add a backup feature

 ## Bugs:
-- Can't copy and paste into the JtextFields or JTextAreas
-- Large photos get cropped in an ugly fashion, instead of reduced in size...

 ## To Build:
 -     git clone https://github.com/tatterdemalione/Timeline.git